mapto/UchitelnoEvangelie/integrator/README.md

 A guide to regex groups follows:

-1. Possible word usage and/or anotation group
+1. Possible word usage and/or annotation group
 2. The last part of potentially repetitive elements of group 1
 3. The group of all possible sources
 4. A source sigle (as parsed by [`config.py`](config.py))